meteor-utilities/JSXTemplates/README.md

 `meteor add utilities:jsxtemplates`

+### Demo

+Here's [a fork of the Simple Todos example app](https://github.com/SachaG/simple-todos-react-jsxt) using JSX templates.

 ### Concept

 One of the major concerns of newcomers to React is how it mixes HTML and JavaScript, which harms separation of concerns.
 The typical use case being working with a designer who suddenly has to understand JavaScript to modify even the simplest template.